waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### Cool Trainer F (Victory Road 3F) - DEFEATED
 - **Location:** (14, 4)
 - **Team:** WIGGLYTUFF (Lv54), CLEFABLE (Lv54), CHANSEY (Lv54), EEVEE (Lv57)
-- **Observed Moves:**
-  - WIGGLYTUFF: Lovely Kiss, Body Slam, Double-Edge
-  - CLEFABLE: Body Slam, Light Screen, Metronome, Sing
-  - CHANSEY: Double-Edge, Mega Punch
-  - EEVEE: Jump Kick

 # III.
 Core Gameplay Lessons & Reflections

 - **Core Principle: Fix, Don't Defer.** Critical tools with known bugs MUST be fixed immediately.
 Deferring fixes is a strategic failure.
-Repeatedly submitting identical, broken code is a critical error.
 - **Core Principle: Address critiques immediately.** When a tool is identified as faulty by an external check (like the overwatch system), fixing it becomes the absolute highest priority.
-Do not defer or make repeated, identical failed attempts.
 - **Core Principle: Verify, Then Trust.** Tool outputs and personal assumptions are hypotheses, not facts.
 They must be verified against the game state before being trusted.
-The Game State Information is the only source of truth.
 - **Core Principle: Agent vs. Tool.** Agents are for reasoning and planning.
 Tools are for computation and data processing.
-A task that can be solved with code (like simulating a puzzle) MUST be a tool, not an agent.
+A task that can be solved with code MUST be a tool, not an agent.
-- **Core Principle: Verify Reachability.** Before forming a complex navigation plan, use the pathfinder to verify that key points (like ladders, stairs, or puzzle elements) are actually reachable from the current position to avoid building strategies on flawed assumptions.
+- **Core Principle: Verify Reachability.** Before forming a complex navigation plan, use the pathfinder to verify that key points are actually reachable to avoid building strategies on flawed assumptions.

+- **Victory Road 1F Puzzle (Western Section):** Confirmed a soft-lock state on the western side.
+The upper platform is a dead end.
+The only solution is to reset the puzzle by leaving and re-entering the map.